 The useful lives of intangible assets are assessed to be either finite or indefinite.
-Intangible assets with finite useful lives are amortized using the straight-line method over the estimated useful lives of the assets.
+Intangible assets with finite useful lives are amortized using the straight-line method reducing the cost of the intangible asset to their residual value over the estimated useful lives of the assets.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are accounted for by changing the amortization period or method, as appropriate, and they are treated as changes in accounting estimates.
-The amortization expense on intangible assets with finite lives is presented as a separate line item in the consolidated statement of profit or loss.
+The amortization expense on intangible assets with finite lives is presented as a separate line item in profit or loss.

-Bank's intangible assets include the cost of computer software.
-Amortization is calculated using the straight-line method to write down the cost of intangible assets to their residual values over their estimated useful lives of 5 years.
+Bank's intangible assets include the cost of computer software, licenses, model design, among others.
 Gains or losses arising from the derecognition of an intangible asset are determined by the Bank as the difference between proceeds from the sale or disposal and the net carrying amount of the intangible asset and recognized in profit or loss for the year in which the transaction occurs.